How to Make A Good-Vibes Vision Board

-**Time sensitive announcement: I’m hosting my annual Vision Board Workshop ONLINE this year so you can join in from wherever in the world to share your Vision Board with me and the group!
-This live workshop takes place at the beginning of February 2020.
+**Time sensitive announcement: I’m hosting my annual Vision Board Workshop ONLINE now so you can join in from wherever in the world to share your Vision Board with me and the group!
+This live workshop takes place every February.
 More information at the end of this post.**

 Before I dive into how to make your Vision Board, let’s look at the why behind it.

 When your thoughts are a jumbled mess and you’re not even sure of exactly what you want, how are you going to get it?
 By taking the time to clarify what you want and why you want it, you’re setting the wheels in motion.
 Every time you look at your Vision Board you’ll have an instant visual reminder so you stay focused.
 Even when you’re feeling down, you’ll be able to reconnect with feelings of excitement and self-belief – which is where reason #2 comes in…